 Second degree charges differ from first degree criminal trespassing in that the property does not have to be someone’s private dwelling.
 As to motor vehicles, second degree charges do not have to prove criminal intent.

-Depending on the level of the offense and intent, criminal trespassing in the second degree can result in fines of between $50 to $1,000 and from three months to one year in jail.
-Felony penalties for criminal trespassing in the second degree can range from two to six years in prison and fines of between $2,000 to $500,000.
+Depending on the level of offense and intent, criminal trespassing in the second degree can result in fines up to $1,000 and possible jail between 10 and 364 days.

 Furthermore, a conviction of second degree trespass involving a vehicle may result in revocation of your driver’s license.